 In 1993, all five witnesses who identified Bermudez at trial recanted their identifications, saying they were pressured by police to identify Bermudez.
 But Bermudez’s post-conviction appeals all failed until November 12, 2009, when a New York County Supreme Court justice overturned Bermudez’s conviction and ordered Bermudez released.
 The justice dismissed the charges with prejudice because the new evidence undermined the conviction, and because the collective identification procedure used by police damaged any possible identification testimony from the eyewitnesses.

 In 2011, Bermudez filed a federal civil rights lawsuit seeking $30 million in damages from the city of New York.
+In 2014, Bermudez was awarded $4.75 million by the New York Court of Claims.

 – Maurice Possley